chromaui/chromatic-docs/travisci.md

 cache: yarn

-# Whitelists the branches
 branches:
-  only: main
+  only: main # 👈  filters the execution to run only on the main branch

 jobs:
   include: